rbisdorff/Digraph3/docSphinx/tutorial.rst

    Initial kernel ['a1','a2','a4'] restricted adjacency table

-We first notice that indeed this initil kernel is only weakly independent: The outranking situation between 'a4' and 'a1' appears indeterminate.
-The corresponding initial kernel membership characteristic vector may be computed as follows.
+We first notice that this initial pre-kernel is indeed only weakly independent: The outranking situation between '*a4*' and '*a1*' appears indeterminate.
+The corresponding initial pre-kernel membership characteristic vector may be computed as follows.

 >>> gcd.computeGoodChoices(Comments=True)
 --> kernel: frozenset({'a1', 'a4', 'a2'})